bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ### Travel Segment

-For simplicity, travel is split into:
+For simplicity, travel is:

 - Simply, the time to get from one location to another
-- If you are travelling a large distance, travel is split further into 5 day segments
+- If you are travelling a large distance, travel is split further into 5 day segments.
-- A full day of travel is considered 8 hours of continual travel, this gives the horses and characters ample time to rest
+- A full day of travel is considered 14 hours of continual travel, this gives the characters ample time to rest.

-At the end of each segment:

-- characters will need to pay for the food they used (rations tend to cost 2 silver per travel segment)
+- At the end of the segment characters will need to pay for the food they used (rations tend to cost 2 silver per travel segment)
-- horses will in most situations be able to feed themselves but otherwise also need 1 silver worth of food per segment

 - Characters at the start of each travel segment declare a [Travelling Activity](Activities#Travelling%20Activity) they will focus on during the travel.

+### Travel Movement
+In Aspirant movement between places should be measured in time, not distance.
+So a place might be a days travel, or 10 days travel, from where you are.
+#### Travel Speed
+Some [Assets](Game/Assets) may increase the travel speed of characters.
+Humans have a travel speed of 1x, a traveling groups speed is equal to the lowest speed among them.

 ### Travel Encounter